Introit

 Strangely, after the people repented God commanded Moses, ‘Make a poisonous serpent, and set it on a pole; and everyone who is bitten shall look at it and live.’
 So Moses made a serpent of bronze, and put it upon a pole; and whenever a serpent bit someone, that person would look at the serpent of bronze and live (Num.
 21:5-9).

-It reminds me of homeopathy--a Greek word meaning “similar suffering.”
-Homeopathy is a system of alternative medicine.
-It’s based on the principle that “like cures like.”
-So you’re given a very small does of what ails you in order to cure what ails you.
-Like in the case of Moses, a serpent was just what the doctor ordered to cure a snakebite!
-It doesn’t seem to make much sense, doesn’t it” Yet, even in Jesus’ case, it was death that healed death--even death on a cross (Phil.
+It reminds me of homeopathic medicine — from a Greek word meaning “similar suffering.”
+It’s a system of alternative medicine based on the principle that “like cures like.”
+So you’re given a very small dose of what ails you in order to cure whatever you have.
+As in the case of Moses, a serpent was just what the doctor ordered to cure a snakebite!
+It doesn’t seem to make much sense, doesn’t it” Yet, as in Jesus’ case, it was death that healed death--even death on a cross (Phil.
 2:8)!
-Or even more shocking, as Paul says, for our sake [God] made him to be sin who knew no sin, so that in him we might become the righteousness of God (2 Cor.
-5:21).

 Lifted up among us, O God, is Jesus the crucified: sign of your steadfast love and pledge of your will to save.
 To those who look upon the cross with faith grant healing of soul and life eternal.
 We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.
 (ICEL; 1998)